izzimoo/GitHubMastersProject/MatlabExperiment/README.txt

-Instructions on making audios:

-1) Change the chosen words and meanings in visual studio
-2) Run the visual studio code
-3) Copy the sequences produced into the sequences folder and name based on the meanings i.e. CowPig_Sequences
-4) Copy the output from the visual studio code into Matlab to create the audios and get the silences/ audio lengths
+This folder contains the code that presented the paradigm to the participants using MATLAB and the Psychtoolbox library.

-5) Use the Text-To-Speech to get the speech versions of the words in the chosen words vector
-6) Copy the MP3 TTS files into the MP3 folder and then convert them to WAVs and copy the WAVs into the WAV folder
+Scripts:

-7) Read in the WAV files to Matlab in the same order as in the chosen words vector
+The 'createAudios.m' script contains code for creating the MATLAB stimuli.
+It reads in the CSV files created in the Python 'Word2VecModel.py' script and converted the sequences to auditory stimuli by joining the WAV text-to-speech versions of the words in the same order as is contained in the CSVs.

-8) Run the Matlab code
-9) Listen to some of the sequences and check they match the sequences generated
-10) Copy the length of silences and length of audio files into the correct folders in visual studio
+The 'experiment.m' scripts contains the code for the MATLAB experiment.
+It creates the flow of the various screens during the experiment, playing the audio and recording data throughout the experiment, such as button presses, score updates and decision times.

+The 'getAnswer.m' function is a case statement that takes in the current trial and outputs the correct answer for that trial.

+The 'getScore.m' function takes in the time a participant's decision and the time they made it at and calculates/ outputs the appropriate change in score and current score of the participant based on whether they got the trial correct and how long their decision time was.

+The 'randNumber.m' function generated normally distributed random numbers that are transformed into the time domain and placed between words in the auditory stimuli to create random silences.

+The 'returnMeanings.m' function is a case that takes in the current trial and outputs the target word pair for that trial.

+Folders:

+The 'BehaviouralData_PreEEG' folder contains the stimuli and results of the participants who partook in the behavioural verison of the experiment.

+The 'EEGExperimentData' folder contains the audio files and Word2Vec sequences used for the EEG version of the experiment.

+The 'EEGExperimentData' folder contains the results of the participants who partook in the EEG verison of the experiment.